 - Social Media Policy

-Policies and procedures must be reviewed periodically.
+Policies and procedures must have a review periodically.
 When any changes occur, ensure your policies and procedures remain relevant and effective.
 For example, a change may occur when a business purchases a new piece of machinery, starts using a new chemical, or adopts a new production method.
-Any such changes mean that relevant procedures should be reviewed.
+Furthermore, any such changes mean that relevant procedures should have a review timeline.

 The review cycle will depend on the circumstances and document type, but it is a good idea to review policies at least every 2 years.
 As an example, WHS training policy may only need to be reviewed every 3 years, but a chemical handling procedure should be reviewed more often due to the level of hazard involved.